The lecture on November 28 will have Group L's GHC presentation and

 XII Introduction to Spatial Data Mining

-XIII Data Preprocessing for Data Mining (will already be covered on Sept.
-5, 2023)
+XIII Data Preprocessing for Data Mining (will already be covered in early September)

-XIV Advanced Clustering (might only cover FCM and EM)
+XIV Advanced Clustering (will cover CLIQUE, FCM and EM)

 Old Webpages of COSC 6335: 2013 and